clux/probes/content/2018-12-15-shipcat-retrospective.md

 Note that this was our first take on adding Kubernetes validation in a world where gitops was in its infancy.

-The result is __babylon dependent__; it was heavily evolving and not general purpose.
+The result was __babylon dependent__, fast moving, and not fit for general purpose.
+The idea itself though..

 ## Manifests
 The user interaface we settled on were service-level manifests: